Cudo Ventures Limited

 You will receive marketing communications from us if you have subscribed as a user of our service or have requested information from us and, in each case, you have not opted out of receiving that marketing.

-We use a third party provider (Get Response) to assist us with preparing and distributing marketing communications.
-The third-party provider is placed under strict contractual obligations to only use your data in accordance with our instructions and to keep your data secure.
+We use a third party providers (Get Response, Plunk, Nowmarketing, SendGrid & Beehiiv) to assist us with preparing and distributing marketing communications.
+The third-party providers are placed under strict contractual obligations to only use your data in accordance with our instructions and to keep your data secure.
 We will get your express opt-in consent before we share your personal data with Hubspot or any other company outside the Cudo group of companies for marketing purposes.

 Who has access to your information?